Azure/Avere/src/terraform/README.md

 The following terraform examples build out accessory rendering infrastructure such as DNS Servers, high speed NFS ephemeral filers, and a jumpbox:

+### NFS Filers

+1. [NFS Ephemeral Filer](examples/nfsfiler) - builds a very high performance NFS filers for use as a scratch filer.
+1. [NFS Managed Disk Filer](examples/nfsfilermd) - builds an NFS Filer with highly available managed disk storage.
+1. [NFS Filer using NFS-Ganesha](examples/nfsfilerganesha) - builds high performance NFS filers.

+### DNS, Security, and Jumpbox

 1. [DNS Server to Override Filer Address](examples/dnsserver) - This deploys an Azure virtual machine that installs and configures [Unbound](https://nlnetlabs.nl/projects/unbound/about/) and and configures it to override the address of an on-premises filer so that the render nodes mount the Avere to hide the latency.
 All other dns requests are forwarded to pre-configured on-premises dns servers.
-1. [NFS Ephemeral Filer](examples/nfsfiler) - builds high performance NFS filers.
 1. [SecuredImage](examples/securedimage) - shows how to create, upload, and deploy a custom image with an introduction to RBAC, Azure Governance, and Network.
 1. [Jumpbox](examples/jumpbox) - this deploys a VM pre-installed with pre-installed with az cli, terraform, golang, and the built avere provider
 Security.